 - In the body of your email, please include the following items:

-- An autobiographical statement and career summary (250 words or less).
+- An autobiographical statement with how you identify as diverse (if at all) and your career summary (250 words or less).

 - A statement on how you or your work will bring forward an underrepresented voice or viewpoint (250 words or less).

-- The title, genre, intended age, and very brief pitch of your attached manuscript (100 words or less).
-For illustrators – a link to your online portfolio that showcases your children’s illustration.
+- The title, genre, intended age, and very brief pitch of your attached manuscript (100 words or fewer).
+For illustrators or nonfiction author/illustrators – a link to your online portfolio that showcases your children’s illustration.